Murder on the Dancefloor: Music video

-The music video was directed by Sophie Muller and it centres around a dance competition.
-The winner's prize consists of a pair of golden high-heel shoes and a substantial amount of money.
-Desperate to win, Ellis-Bextor proceeds to sneakily injure and disqualify the majority of the other dancers.
-She causes one to slip on butter, before tripping up another, who sees her do it and angrily points at her to no avail.
-Next she slyly poisons a trio of potential rivals by spiking the punch during a refreshment period and then unstraps a contestant's clothes, causing her to run off.
-She finally frames a dancer for cheating on his partner, by planting a G-string on his person; this results in his partner slapping him and exiting the dance floor.
+The music video was directed by Sophie Muller, and it centres around a dance competition which was inspired by the film They Shoot Horses Don't They?
+(1969) about a dance marathon.
+The winner's prize consists of a pair of golden high-heel shoes, a bouquet and a substantial amount of money.
+Desperate to win and sizing up the competition, Ellis-Bextor proceeds to sneakily injure and disqualify the majority of the other dancers.
+She trips one then unties another's dress and snatches it off her, causing her to run off.
+Next she slyly poisons a trio of potential rivals by spiking the punch during a refreshment period.
+Then she causes another to slip on a pat of butter and finally frames a dancer for cheating on his partner by planting a G-string on his person; this results in his partner slapping him and exiting the dance floor.

-Ellis-Bextor then turns her attention to the trio of judges.
+Ellis-Bextor also turns her attention to the trio of judges.
 By using what seems to be chloroform, she incapacitates the only female judge on the panel.
-Once the competition is down to the final four couples, Ellis-Bextor notices that the lead judge (played by Colin Stinton) has a weak spot for beautiful women.
-Using this to her advantage, Ellis-Bextor approaches him when he is alone at the judging table and seduces him.
+Noticing that the lead judge (played by Colin Stinton) has a weak spot for beautiful women, Ellis-Bextor approaches him when he is alone and beguiles him.
 Lovestruck, the lead judge succeeds in persuading the remaining judge to have Ellis-Bextor declared the winner, much to her fellow dancers' disapproval.

 The video concludes with the other dancers grudgingly applauding (before promptly deserting) Ellis-Bextor and her dance partner, as she happily clutches her cash prize and the golden shoes on the winner's podium.